william-penaayala/Organizer/README.md

+Disclaimer: I'm not continuing this project.
+It was my first python project and I quickly abandoned it in favour of a web-based solution.

 This is a simple tag-based local image organizer that allows you to:
   - COMPLETE collect image files on your computer under pools
   - COMPLETE tag these files